On-premises upgrade process for Pega Infinity release 8.4.2 and later for Tomcat and PostgreSQL

 - You upgrade all non-production environments during your defined maintenance window after completing the upgrade on the production environment.

 - You import any upgrade fixes discovered as part of step 3 to all non-production environments.
 It is recommended to use Deployment Manager to promote these changes.
 To promote these changes by using Deployment Manager, review Migrating application upgrade changes to non-production environments.

 - You remove the outdated rule schema in each upgraded environment.

 - You delete the upgraded, cloned staging environment after completing all of the live environment upgrades.

 At this point, the Basic upgrade phase is complete and the Feature Adoption phase begins.
-You use the second phase for completing optional post-upgrade steps, recommended configuration changes, verification steps, or adopting new features in your application using your standard DevOps process.
+You use the second phase for completing optional post-upgrade steps, verification steps and recommended configuration changes, or adopting new features in your application using your standard DevOps process.